best things to do in fort kochi

 Fort Kochi Beach

-The Chinese Fishing Nets
+The Chinese Fishing Nets of Fort Kochi

 Taking a Tour of Fort Kochi

 A quick detour took us past the Indo-Portuguese museum before he realized we’d been there.
 Then we quickly headed to the Maritime Museum.
-They wouldn’t allow us to take bags in so we ditched that (as we had passports, wallets, laptops and just about everything in them!).
+They wouldn’t allow us to take bags in so we ditched that (as we had passports, wallets, laptops, and just about everything in them!).

 The temple was next, first the temple pond and then, moving on.